TIL #OpenBSD nvi can do split window... Thanks @romanzolotarev!"

 # pkg_add nvi

-Instead of syntax highlighting I use cleaner formatting and linters, but
+Instead of syntax highlighting, I use cleaner formatting and linters,

-For many other features there are POSIX utilities and shell scripts:
+I've replaced some features with utilities and shell scripts:

 |text formatting (

 To edit multiple files: